ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 files is the *docs_priv* directory.  github will ignore this directory.

 > OK here's the deal:  *docs_priv* is it's own static site of private docs.
-It's ultimately meant to be hosted on an Ice-Energy internal website.
-I need help from Software and IT to enable that.
+It needs to be hosted somewhere (like internal ice-energy site, TBD)

 # A few more notes